 TEMPLE: Well, what they are are classified assessments of more than 700 detainees who are down at Guantanamo.
 And these assessments were done between February of 2002 and January of 2009.
 And here's why they're interesting: because for the first time, these documents make it possible to connect a name with a face, with a history and its evidence.

 NORRIS: So do these assessments explain why the detainees are linked to terrorism?

-Mr. JAMES CLEMENTE (Special Agent, FBI's Behavioral Analysis Unit): You have to sort of teach to the lowest common denominator.
+JAMES CLEMENTE: You have to sort of teach to the lowest common denominator.
 And that is a very simplistic way of looking at things.
 There are very nuanced ways that actually experts in the field can use that could go way above and beyond what's on that paper.

 NORRIS: So it appears that there are circumstances where the evidence appeared to be rather thin in these documents.

 TEMPLE: Actually, that's what's really striking about what we read in this collection.
 You'd read an assessment of some detainee and you'd hear all these bad things that he supposedly did.
 And then you drill down a little bit, and it becomes really clear that the evidence is pretty sketchy.
 I mean, some of it was from other detainees who had mental illnesses or from detainees who were tortured.

 NORRIS: So I want to ask you about this, the idea that one - that information from one detainee was used against another detainee, and then that becomes the basis for deciding whether or not these guys were risky or not.

 TEMPLE: You know, I asked Karen Greenberg, who's the executive director of NYU's Law and Security center, about this very problem of evidence at Guantanamo.